 Microwave Plasma Enhanced Chemical Vapour Deposition of Diamond

 Microwave plasma enhanced chemical vapour deposition (MWPECVD) is used at Bristol to deposit CVD diamond under varying growth conditions.
-Films can then be analysed ex situ by Scanning Electron Microscopy (SEM), Laser Raman Spectroscopy (LRS), Field Emission studies, AES, SIMS etc. The chemistry of CVD diamond growth can be studied in situ via a Molecular Beam Mass Spectrometer attached to the microwave chamber.
+Films can then be analysed ex situ by Scanning Electron Microscopy (SEM), Laser Raman Spectroscopy (LRS), Field Emission studies, AES, SIMS etc. Previously we did a lot of work studying the gas-phase chemistry of these plasmas using various laser spectroscopic methods and an in situ molecular-beam mass spectrometer.
+Nowadays our two MWPECVD systems are used for growth experiments and to make devices such as betavoltaic or gammavoltaic devices.

 Plasma-assisted deposition methods

-Our reactor (shown right) consists of a 1.5 kW ASTeX-style microwave generator coupled to the top of a cylindrical, water cooled, stainless steel chamber.
-A resonant electromagnetic field pattern (mode), created by the microwaves is supported in the chamber and the reactant gases are heated and excited to form a plasma ball.
+Both of our MW systems are top-hat (ASTeX-style) reactors consisting of a microwave generator coupled to the top of a cylindrical, water cooled, stainless steel chamber.
+A resonant mode, created by the microwaves, is supported in the chamber and the reactant gases are heated and excited to form a plasma ball.
 The substrate sits ~1 mm below the visible edge of the plasma ball, on top of molybdenum substrate holder.
-The reactor is also equipped with diagnostic ports, such as the one mentioned earlier to which we have attached a Molecular Beam Mass Spectrometer.
+The reactors are also equipped with diagnostic ports.

-This reactor is capable of growing high quality polycrystalline diamond films at rates of around 6 μm h-1 uniformly over an area of 2x2 cm Si substrate.
+Both reactors are capable of growing high-quality polycrystalline diamond films at rates of around 10 μm h-1 uniformly over a substrate area of 2×2 cm.
 Films of many 10's of μm can easily be grown in a few hours, or even 100's of μm by combining together several day's worth of growth runs.
+The reactors can also grow single-crystal epitaxial layers (undoped or B-doped) onto SCD substrates.
+This is useful for adding a conducting epitaxial layer to a commercial SCD substrate which is necessary to prevent charging during XPS analysis.

 The Plasma Balls